Wednesday, February 22, 2012

-Ground Water Science is a professional consulting firm that is focused on the science high capacity well test Allen Co Ohioand technique of ground water and how to keep it flowing.
-We have been providing scientific and training services in hydrogeology, well & drain technology, maintenance, and rehabilitation since 1986 (initially as S.A.
+DownloadGround Water Science is focused on the science and technique of ground water and how to keep it flowing.
+We have been providing hydrogeology, well & drain maintenance and rehabilitation planning and training since 1986 (initially as S.A.
 Smith Consulting Services).
 Our command of rock and glacial hydrogeology is second to none regionally.
-And our expertise in ground water system biofouling, maintenance, and rehabilitation is recognized and in-demand across North America and beyond, including some of the nation's largest ground water projects.
-(Learn more about some of our representative clients and projects here.)
+And our expertise in ground water system biofouling, maintenance, and rehabilitation (asset management) is recognized and in-demand across North America and beyond, including some very large ground water projects.
+(Learn more about some of our representative clientsand projects - the ones we can discuss - here.)

 Our partners, Stuart A. Smith and Allen E. Comeskey, are certified and licensed geologists and ground water professionals with advanced degrees and over 30 years each of diverse, high-quality, hands-on professional experience.
 We offer an integrated understanding of hydrogeologic, biogeochemical, and well performance issues.
 And we have contributed to several landmark publications pertaining to drilling, well construction, biofouling analysis, and well rehabilitation.

-Our work integrates a wide range of relevant disciplines to most effectively support our customers and their communities.
 We strive to consistently deliver superior customer service by insisting that things are done the right way, by serving as advocates for our clients, and by valuing and maintaining our integrity in everything that we do.
 We work throughout North America and beyond, so if you think that we can help you, then please contact us.

 More than being merely a sales tool, this site also includes technical resources and links to many more.
 And we provide training and a growing list of publications to improve your understanding of ground water and wells - which will make you a better client and well operator.
 So take a look around, and let's keep that water moving!

-Stuart A. SmithStuart’s interest in ground water dates back to his teenage years when, while pulling and setting pumps for his father’s rural Ohio plumbing business, he literally had the black and brown products of well microorganisms on his hands.
+Stuart’s interest in ground water dates back to his teenage years when, while pulling and setting pumps for his father’s rural Ohio plumbing business, he literally had the black and brown products of well microorganisms on his hands.
 Later, that experience led to his pioneering work in the application of biofouling methods in ground water system analysis.
 He also listened to the water cascading in the rock wells of his home country and wondered about the flow of water underground.

 Allen has been involved in water supply hydrogeology and exploration since 1979.
-During this time, he has earned a reputation as an extremely knowledgeable and dedicated scientist who is committed above all else to accuracy and honesty.Allen ata field site - his favorite work place to be
+During this time, he has earned a reputation as an extremely knowledgeable and dedicated scientist who is committed above all else to accuracy, credibility, and honesty.

-Allen’s extensive career in water supply hydrogeology includes 10 years with the North Dakota State Water Commission, where he logged 50,000 ft of borehole per year while conducting community and county water resource exploration and delineation and wetlands water budgets.
+Allen’s extensive career in water supply hydrogeology includes 10 years with the North Dakota State Water Commission, where he logged 50,000 ft of borehole per year (lithologic and geophysics) while conducting community and county water resource exploration and delineation and wetlands water budgets.
 He is proud to have been a critical part of the exploration and mapping of North Dakota’s vast network of hidden lakes aquifer systems.
 Prior to joining Ground Water Science in 1996, he worked with Earth Data and LBG Inc. on wellhead protection and contaminant delineation projects throughout Maryland, New York, Pennsylvania, and New England.

 With 60+ years of combined experience, our managing principles have been extensively published.
 Below is a list of some of the most relevant examples.